aminnairi/arachnide/README.md

-`@arachnide/dom` | Utility functions for working with the DOM Web API in Arachnide `@arachnide/event` | Utility functions for working with events of the DOM Web API in Arachnide `@arachnide/html` | Utility functions for working with elements of the DOM Web API in Arachnide
+`@arachnide/dom` | Utility functions for working with the DOM Web API in Arachnide `@arachnide/event` | Utility functions for working with events of the DOM Web API in Arachnide `@arachnide/html` | Utility functions for working with elements of the DOM Web API in Arachnide `@arachnide/svg` | Utility functions for working with elements of the SVG Web API in Arachnide `@arachnide/mathml` | Utility functions for working with elements of the MathML Web API in Arachnide

 ## Features